hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/666_25_wednesday_july_17.md

 WEDNESDAY, *July 17, 1895*.

-Râmânuja divides the universe into Chit, Achit, and Ishvara — man, nature, and God; conscious, subconscious, and superconscious.
+Rāmānuja divides the universe into Chit, Achit, and Ishvara — man, nature, and God; conscious, subconscious, and superconscious.
 Shankara, on the contrary, says that Chit, the soul, is the same as God.
 God *is* truth, *is* knowledge, *is* infinity; these are not qualities.
 Any